Deploy Rails 8 with Kamal to a VPS: Setup Runbook

 Automatic Migrations with Post-Deploy Hook

 The cleanest approach is running migrations automatically after each deploy.
-Add a post-deploy hook to your deploy.yml:
+Kamal hooks live in .kamal/hooks, so create a post-deploy hook script:

 # .kamal/hooks/post-deploy